Michael Cavanaugh (actor)

 Michael Cavanaugh (born November 21, 1942) is an American actor.
 Cavanaugh was born in New York City, and has performed in more than one hundred films since 1976.
-His television guest-credits include The West Wing, Joe Bash, Starman, Hunter, Monk and 24.
+His television credits include The West Wing, Joe Bash, Starman, Hunter, Monk and 24.

-He also served in the United States Navy, enlisting following graduation from high school, serving for three years while stationed in Hawaii.
+He served in the United States Navy following graduation from high school and served for three years, stationed in Hawaii.